leolaurindo/gixt/README.md

 ## Features and highlights

-- Run any gist by name, ID, URL, or `owner/gist` — no setup needed for one-offs.
+- Run any gist by name, ID, URL, or `owner/gist`.
+No setup needed for one-offs.
 - Remember gists you use with `gixt add` (or `gixt run --add`) so they get a friendly name.
-- Content-addressed cache, on by default; each gist keeps only its latest revision.
-- Runs in your current directory by default (like `npx`/`uvx`); `--isolate` opts into a sandboxed work dir.
 - Trust-on-first-use per commit: you are prompted once per gist revision, and a changed revision prompts again.
 - Inspect what will run with `--view` and `--dry-run`.
-- Direct GitHub HTTP transport, no `gh` dependency; public gists work without any token.
+- No `gh` dependency; public gists work without any token.
-- Command-line friendly: gist output goes to stdout, gixt chatter to stderr, exit codes and signals are propagated (`gixt <target> | sh` just works).
+- Command-line friendly: gist output goes to stdout, gixt chatter to stderr, exit codes and signals are propagated.
+The worse pattern on internet (`gixt --view <target> | sh`) just works.
-- `--offline` runs the cached copy without contacting GitHub; `--ref <sha>` pins a revision.
-- `gixt clone` and `gixt fork` bring gists locally or copy them to your own account.

 ## Quick start